rixx/books.rixx.de/data/reviews/john-flanagan/the-ruins-of-gorlan/index.md

 related_books:
 - book: lian-hearn/across-the-nightingale-floor
   text: A more brutal but similarly enthralling coming-of-age story.
+- book: raymond-e-feist/magician-apprentice
+  text: More apprenticeships in fantasy medieval castles.
 - book: licia-troisi/im-land-des-windes
   text: I read these at the same time and loved them for exactly the same reasons.
 - book: john-flanagan/the-burning-bridge